Points2Sound: From mono to binaural audio using 3D point cloud scenes: Approach

 where $\mathrm{HRTF}(\varphi_i, \theta_i, \dis_i)|_{\mathrm{left,right}}$ is the head-related transfer function of the sound incidence at the specified $i$-source orientation $(\varphi_i, \theta_i)$ and distance $\dis_i$ for both left ($L$) and right ($R$) ears.
 Throughout this work, orientation and distance are defined based on a head-related coordinate system, i.e. the center of coordinates is considered the head of the listener.
+During the training of the model we consider generic HRTFs measured in an anechoic environment.
+However during testing, we also evaluate the model performance under reverberant room conditions by using two binaural room impulse responses.
+Also note that in this work only the sound source’s contribution through the 3D point cloud is explicitly considered for binauralization.
+The contributions of the listener and the environment are implicitly considered via the choice of HRTF.